 Conservation Payments Under Risk: A Stochastic Dominance Approach

 Conservation payments can be used to preserve forest and agroforest systems.
-To explain landowners` land-use decisions and determine appropriate conservation payments, it is necessary to focus on revenue risk.
+To explain landowners' land-use decisions and determine appropriate conservation payments, it is necessary to focus on revenue risk.
 Marginal conditional stochastic dominance rules are used to derive conditions for determining the conservation payments required to guarantee that the environmentally preferred land use dominates.
-An empirical application to shaded coffee protection in the biologically important region of West Ecuador shows that conservation payments required for preserving shaded coffee areas are much higher than those calculated under risk-neutral assumptions.
+An empirical application to shaded coffee protection in the biologically important Choco region of West Ecuador shows that conservation payments required for preserving shaded coffee areas are much higher than those calculated under risk-neutral assumptions.
 Further, the extant distribution of land has strong impacts on the required payments.

 Suggested Citation: Suggested Citation